 Refinance to a Shorter-Term Loan

 Choosing or refinancing to a shorter loan term can help boost your equity.
 Typically, with 15-year mortgages, you not only get a lower interest rate but a larger portion of your payments go towards principal rather than interest.
 This increases the amount of equity you build each month compared to that of a 30-year mortgage.
 It’s important to note that payments are also higher with a shorter-term loan, so you should consider whether there’s room in your budget for larger payments.

 Improve the Property

 Remodeling and home improvement projects can boost your equity.
-According to Remodeling Magazine, the average payback on the most common upgrades is $0.64 for each dollar spent, or a 64% return on investment.
+According to Remodeling Magazine, the average payback on the most common upgrades is $0.64 for each dollar spent or a 64% return on investment.
 Smaller projects, such as garage door replacements, do a particularly good job of increasing your equity, especially when you pay with cash rather than through a loan.
 Unless you’re remodeling with the intent of selling, it’s important to think about how much the improvement will enhance your living experience within the home.
-You should consult with a real estate agent or other home professional to determine which renovations will net you the highest return.
+You should consult with a real estate agent or another home professional to determine which renovations will net you the highest return.

 Wait for Your Home’s Value to Rise